-The Foxes spend most of their daytime hours sleeping in their burrows or dens and are will rarely be seen active while the sun’s out during daylight hours.
+The Foxes spend most of their daytime hours sleeping in their burrows or dens and rarely are active while the sun’s out during daylight hours.

 This is one of the main reasons why people ask the question: wonder whether or not foxes are nocturnal.?

-This behavior arises when they’re being driven out of their homes by lumberjacks and other people who demolish wooded areas.
+This behavior arises when they’re being driven out of their homes by loggers and other people who demolish wooded areas.

 Why Are Foxes Nocturnal?

 This is when their chances of coming face-to-face with humans, dogs, or other predators are low, and so this is when they feel the safest.

 What Does a Fox Do at Night?

-Their night-adapted eyes adjust well to low light and are equipped to provide them with night vision plus, coupled with their strong sense of hearing and a keen sense of smell, they are able allows them to locate prey or leftover food quite easily.
+Their night-adapted eyes adjust well to low light and are equipped to provide them with night vision plus, coupled with their strong sense of hearing and a keen sense of smell, they are able allows them to locate prey or leftover food quite quickly.

 In general, foxes can also be regarded as opportunistic predators and scavengers.
-Meaning; This is because foxes eat pretty much everything that they can get their paws on, even if it’s garbage.
+Meaning; This is because foxes eat pretty much everything they can get their paws on, even if it’s garbage.

-However, sometimes the nighttime doesn’t turn out to be as safe as foxes think, and they end up falling victim to some larger nocturnal animals such as dogs or wolves.
+However, sometimes the nighttime doesn’t turn out to be as safe as foxes think, and they fall victim to larger nocturnal animals such as dogs or wolves.

 Are All Kinds of Foxes Nocturnal?

-This frees them from the threat of a nearby predator or humans, and so they can go about scavenging for food whenever they wish.
+This frees them from the threat of a nearby predator or humans, so they can go about scavenging for food whenever they wish.